 - Identify what’s been done already.
 If a similar problem was resolved in another business unit, can that solution be adapted for your unit?
 Or built on as a foundation for a customized solution for your unit?

 - Conduct a knowledge audit/evaluation.
 Identify what information and knowledge is required for different knowledge workers.
 What do they need?
 How they use it?
 And how successful are they in obtaining it when it’s needed?
 Is it easy or difficult?

-7 – Making the business case for moving in the KM/knowledge services “direction.”
+7 – Making the business case for moving in the knowledge services “direction.”

 Understand that everyone in the company doesn’t have your close-at-hand experience with KD/KS/KU.
-It’s our job to raise awareness about the value of knowledge and how knowledge is used for the benefit of the company.
+It’s our job to raise awareness about the value of knowledge and how knowledge is used for the benefit of the larger enterprise.

 And since we know that many of company leaders keep up with what’s going on, they hear “about” KM and knowledge services (see # 2 above).
 They sense that the company should be “doing” KM and knowledge services; they’re just not particularly expert at getting it moving.